A Drummers Guide to Cleaning Cymbals

 Outsourcing/Mechanical Polishing

-If your cymbals need serious polishing, there are a number of professional cymbal polishing services available.
+If your cymbals need serious polishing, there are several professional cymbal polishing services available.

 Many of them employ machines specifically built to clean cymbals.
 The machine spins the cymbal allowing the operator to apply more aggressive polishing compounds and/or sanding blocks to remove material from the cymbal's surface.